Schr\"odinger's control and estimation paradigm with spatio-temporal distributions on graphs: Transition rates spatio-temporal control

 \section{Transition rates \& spatio-temporal control}

-It is a welcomed surprise that an update of the prior law, compatible with specifications on the spatial marginal at the initial time and with cumulative stopping time probabilities at any collection of sites, exists and {\em shares the Markovian character of the prior} (Theorem \ref{thm:thm2}).
-This update of the prior law can be interpreted as both \textit{the solution of a maximum likelihood} problem {\em \`a la} Schr\"odinger as well as \textit{the solution to a control} problem, to \textit{steer} stochastic flow on the graph between end-point spatio-temporal distributions that are suitably specified.
+It is a welcomed surprise that an update of the prior law, compatible with specifications on the initial probability vector and cumulative stopping-time probabilities at a collection of sites, shares the Markovian character of the prior as established by Theorem \ref{thm:thm2}.
+From the estimation perspective, this means that given a prior random walk on the graph $\mathcal G$ with a corresponding law $Q$ on sample paths and spatio-temporal marginals, these marginals are optimally realizable via a posterior random walk with the corresponding law $P^\star$ in \eqref{eq:convenient3}.
+This update of the prior law can be interpreted as both the solution of a maximum likelihood problem \`a la Schr\"odinger, as well as the solution of a control problem to \textit{steer} stochastic flows on the graph to satisfy spatio-temporal marginals that are suitably specified.

-Thus, to recap, given the starting distribution $\hat \mu_0$ of random walkers $(X_\tau)_{\tau \geq 0}$ on the graph $\mathcal G$, with support on $\Vt$, and spatio-temporal distributions $\hat \nu_1, \ldots, \hat \nu_m$ with support on $\Va\times \{1,\ldots,t\}$, signifying {\em first-arrivals}, the updated law $P^\star$ assigns accordant amounts of probability mass on sets of space-time indices and is closest to a given prior law.
-Figure \ref{fig:fig1} exemplifies the referred problem at hand as the Schr\"odinger Bridge Problem between $\hat \mu_0$ and $\hat \nu_1, \ldots, \hat \nu_m$.
-Our control task amounts to specifying a suitable protocol for \textit{transition probabilities} that allocates mass $\hat \nu_j$ at a selection $j \in \Va$ of sites at arrival.
-This is done next.

-The salient feature of our approach is that the prior, realized by a sequence of transition probabilities, provides a reference stochastic evolution on the graph.
-This prior may incorporate knowledge of the cost to traverse edges and serves as a baseline, with the only requirement that it has a Markovian structure.
-The (most likely) posterior, which we already know is Markov, will be obtained by adjusting the transition probabilities of the prior.
-This adjustment at each point in time represents the desired {\em control action}.
-Regulating the flow on the graph to meet first absorption time requirements over a finite window is of significant practical interest, and it is the problem at hand.